Do you want to start fasting more but need tips on how to make fasting easier?

 - It also will make those hours at the gym count for more–your body will produce higher levels of adrenaline, testosterone, and human growth hormone.
 Which means you’ll gain more muscle from your workouts.

 - I've looked everywhere and can't find where I got the following quote, but it's an important one!
 “When you eat, your body focuses on breaking down the food you’ve consumed, which wildly decreases your usable energy.
 This is why you feel the need to nap after a huge meal.
 Plus, blood flow is redirected from your body (including your brain) and sent to aid in digestion… which results in “fog brain” and slowed cognition!
 When in a fasted state, your body will use that available energy to cleanse and repair itself!
 It’ll get busy flushing toxins (normal metabolic byproducts), then recycle old, tired cells (a process called “autophagy”) and begin rebuilding new ones thanks to stimulated growth hormone.
 What happens when your body doesn’t recycle cells properly, is an accumulation of old cells… These nasty things can cause early aging and even cancer.
 It’s fascinating to realize even neurological diseases, such as Alzheimer’s, can be prevented by fasting.
 Getting yourself into a fasted state triggers autophagy and thus the amyloid beta proteins in the brain are recycled, no longer left to accumulate.
 Thus, preventing the onset of Alzheimer's.”
 This is good news for us because you may remember that Alzheimers runs in Kent's family, so I'm very thankful that he is serious about eating one meal a day during the week, and sometimes does 48 hour (or longer) fasts as well.

 If you're considering weight loss surgery, why not try this first?

 Either way you'll eventually need to limit what you eat, why not just do it naturally on your own instead of being forced to because your stomach is too small to hold much food anymore?
-It's cheaper and obviously much less invasive!
+It's cheaper and obviously much less drastic and invasive!